McGuiness History, Family Crest & Coats of Arms

 Contemporary Notables of the name McGuiness (post 1700) +

 - Christopher Ryan McGuiness (b.
 1988), American Major League Baseball first baseman

 - William R. McGuiness (b.
 1946), American jurist, Administrative Presiding Justice of the California Court of Appeal

-- P. F. McGuiness, American Democrat politician, Candidate for Connecticut State House of Representatives from Torrington, 1920
+- P. F. McGuiness, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Torrington, 1920

-- James J. McGuiness, American Democrat politician, Member of New York State Assembly from Albany County 2nd District, 1951-56
+- James J. McGuiness, American Democratic Party politician, Member of New York State Assembly from Albany County 2nd District, 1951-56

 - Edwin D. McGuiness, American politician, Secretary of State of Rhode Island, 1887-88, 1890-91